-So what are the effects fasting has on digestion and gut health?
-Most obviously, fasting gives a break to your digestive system.
-This also helps speed up your metabolism to burn out more calories.
-Fasting effects on gut health include improving the balance of bacteria in the gut, promoting probiotic bacteria, increasing bacterial diversity in the gut.
+Fasting gives the digestive system a break and its other effects on gut health include improving the balance of bacteria in the gut, promoting probiotic bacteria, and increasing bacterial diversity in the gut.
 Studies showed that even short-term fasts can induce long-term benefits to gut health.

 But before we break down these positive effects fasting can have on your gut health and digestion, let’s take a look at how all that works exactly.